gordiewhite/life/README.md

 `install.sh` will start by initializing the submodules used by this repository.
 Then, it will install all symbolic links into your home directory.
 Every file with a `.symlink` extension will be symlinked to the home directory with a `.` in front of it.
 As an example, `vimrc.symlink` will be symlinked in the home directory as `~/.vimrc`.
 Then, this script will create a `~/.vim-tmp` directory in your home directory, as this is where vim is configured to place its temporary files.
 Additionally, all files in the `$DOTFILES/config` directory will be symlinked to the `~/.config/` directory for applications that follow the [XDG base directory specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html), such as neovim.

-Next, the isntall script will perform a check to see if it is running on an OSX machine.
+Next, the install script will perform a check to see if it is running on an OSX machine.
 If so, it will install Homebrew if it is not currently installed and will install the homebrew packages listed in [`brew.sh`](install/brew.sh).
 Then, it will run [`installosx.sh`](installosx.sh) and change some OSX configurations.
 This file is pretty well documented and so it is advised that you __read through and comment out any changes you do not want__.
 Next, the script will call [`install/nvm.sh`](install/nvm.sh) to install Node.js (stable) using nvm.

+There are a few steps left over in order to get everything set up the way I like it.
+These could not be automated by a script because they require human interaction.

+1) Open vim by typing `vim` into the terminal.
+Run the `:PlugInstall` command in order to download all of my plugins.
+2) head back th `~/.dotfiles/install` and type `./snippets.sh`.
+This will properly initialize all of my custom snippets with autocompletion.
+3) Change your shell profile settings in order to use the Base16-eighties dark theme by default, and change your font to `Inconsolata for Powerline Plus Nerd File Types Plus Octicons Plus Pomicons Medium`

+After that you should be good to go!

+If you are seeing blue numbers in the side of your console when you are using vim.
+It is because the font installation script changes your settings during installation.
+Run `source ~/.dotfiles/.config/base16-shell/base16-eighties.dark.sh` in order to change the shell colors back to the proper values.

 ## ZSH Setup